Obi-ah/Async-Upload-Service-With-Background-Image-Processing/README.md

 - status

 ## Summary
-This service demonstrates a complete asynchronous image-processing pipeline using FastAPI, Celery, Redis, and MinIO.
+This service demonstrates an asynchronous image-processing pipeline using FastAPI, Celery, Redis, and MinIO.
 It supports file upload, background processing, and result retrieval through simple REST endpoints.